Germany 2008 "For the Youth - Dinosaurs"

 Enlarged images of the stamps were displayed next to the dinosaur skeletons in the Museum.

-Mr. Werner H. Schmidt, the artist from Frankfurt am Main, who designed 3 of the 4 stamps of the Mini-Sheet, held autograph session during the presentation.
+Mr. Werner H. Schmidt, the artist from Frankfurt am Main, who designed 3 of the 4 stamps of the Mini-Sheet, held an autograph session during the presentation.

-Due to the fact, Mr. Schmidt attended many philatelic events, during 2008, related to the dinosaur stamp and held a autograph sessions there, it is not difficult to find the Mini-Sheet or a cover signed by him, on the market.
+Due to the fact, Mr. Schmidt attended many philatelic events, during 2008, related to the dinosaur stamp and held autograph sessions there, it is not difficult to find the Mini-Sheet or a cover signed by him, on the market.

 One day later the museum threw a big dino-party in honor of the German Post Office’s first dinosaur stamps.
-Over 2.000 guests, large and small, were in attendance, busily painting dinosaur ceramics, creating their own prehistoric reptiles, marvelling over 30 centimeters long Tyrannosaurus teeth at the Discoverers’ Table and gazing through binoculars.
+Over 2.000 guests, large and small, were in attendance, busily painting dinosaur ceramics, creating their own prehistoric reptiles, marveling over 30 centimeters long Tyrannosaurus teeth at the Discoverers’ Table and gazing through binoculars.
 Collectors could purchase a commemorative postmark at a special post office.

 Big Dino-Party in the Senckenberg Natural History Museum, on September 6th 2008 Mr. Werner H. Schmidt with Mr. Rudolf Hofer on the autograph session during the stamps presentation